giellalt/giellalt.github.io/proof/proofresearch/OverviewOfProofingTools.md

-Overview of Proofing tools for morphology-rich languages
+Overview of proofing tools for morphology-rich languages
 ========================================================